-With the WLAN autochannel function, the FRITZ!Box automatically searches for the channel subject to the least interference.
+With the WLAN Autochannel function, the FRITZ!Box automatically searches for the channel subject to the least interference.
 This process takes into consideration interference from radio networks in the vicinity (WLAN access points) and potential sources of interference (for instance video bridges, baby monitors, microwave ovens).
 Should problems with interference persist despite this function, try to identify the source of interference and switch it off manually.

-Additional tips on interference in the wireless network are presented in the section "Ruling Out Interference Caused by Other Wireless Networks" from page 107.
+Additional tips on interference in the WLAN radio network are presented in the section "Ruling Out Interference Caused by Other Wireless Networks" from page 113.

 5-GHz Frequency Band The FRITZ!Box can operate in the 5-GHz frequency band as an alternative.
-This frequency range is used much less often than the most common 2.4-GHz frequency range.
+This frequency range is used much less frequently than the most common 2.4-GHz frequency range.

 In the 5-GHz frequency band, your FRITZ!Box occasionally may change channels automatically due to DFS (Dynamic Frequency Selection) if a "higher-privileged user" simultaneously claims the channel selected by the FRITZ!Box.
 This can happen especially when military or civilian radar is used in the immediate vicinity.
-For more information, see the section "Avoiding WLAN Channels with DFS" on page 108.
+For more information, see the section "Ruling Out Interference Caused by Other Wireless Networks" on page 113.